cardosan/tempo_test/docs/formats.rst

         ("omg", "wtf-bbq"): """def %s(datetime):
     return (arrow.get(datetime) - arrow.get(2011, 6, 23)).days"""
     }

+This can be a bit confusing.
+See `the examples <https://bitbucket.org/cmutel/brightway2-temporalis/src/default/bw2temporalis/examples/ia.py?at=default#cl-76>`__ for a real-world implementation.

 These function strings will be executed using ``exec``.
 Don't accept dynamic characterization function code from strange men in dark alleyways.